 A poster for the movie being released for Christmas 1974 promised "A Christmas Present From James Bond".
 The present was, as the ad read: "A solid gold fountain pen that screws into the body of a gold cigarette lighter.
 A gold cigarette case that is snapped into place to form a handle.
 A solid gold cuff link that becomes the trigger.
 A single gold bullet that is placed in the chamber".
 The present of course was the Golden Gun, and the poster's tagline then read: "The Man With The Golden Gun Is Ready To Assassinate James Bond".

-Race car driver Jay Milligan drove the AMC Hornet during the chase scenes in Bangkok, Thailand, with the exception of the barrel roll stunt performed by "Bumps" Williard in this film.
-Fifteen AMC vehicles (which ranged from AMC Matador police cars, painted in black and white, similar to the color scheme used by the Los Angeles Police Department, an AMC Matador Coupe, and a few AMC Hornets, some of them modified for stunts) were used in the film.
+Race car driver W.J.
+Milligan, Jr. drove the AMC Hornet during the chase scenes in Bangkok, Thailand, with the exception of the barrel roll stunt performed by "Bumps" Williard in this movie.
+Fifteen AMC vehicles (which ranged from AMC Matador police cars, painted in black and white, similar to the color scheme used by the Los Angeles Police Department, an AMC Matador Coupé, and a few AMC Hornets, some of them modified for stunts) were used in this movie.